Vocal Range: Eb3 – C6 – F#6 (C#7) (3 octaves and a minor

 As a light-lyric soprano, Clarkson’s voice starts small and generally weak in her lower register – from G#3 and below – before blossoming in the fifth octave.
 On good days live, she can reach down to F3 with solid tonal quality, but her lower register is inconsistent and not where Clarkson feels truly comfortable or confident.
-Despite this, however, she has developed a nicely colored lower register in her studio recordings.
+Despite this, however, she has developed a nicely colored lower register in her recordings.

 Above G#3, however, her voice is naturally warm, bright, and inviting, and she has preserved this quality over her near two-decade-long career (see “Breakaway“).
 With her voice relaxed in her midrange, her natural fluttering vibrato shines (“Honestly“), as she lets air seep into her sound to create intimacy.
 That rolling vibrato is a great indicator of when she is singing with a (more) open and relaxed throat (“Honestly” and “Mr. Know it All [Country Version]”), as she tends to straight-tone notes when tense.
 She can apply her stunning vibrato to the vast majority of her voice (as demonstrated from F3-C6-F#6).

-Her tessitura is quite high even or a soprano, blossoming between D5 – F#5 as she picks up treble.
-Her belts draw heavily from lung power, although she will occasionally approach these notes with a throat-heavy sound.
+Her tessitura is quite high even for a soprano, blossoming in her prime from D5 – F#5 as she picks up treble.
+Her belts draw heavily from breath support, although she will often approach these notes with a throat-heavy sound.
 She can carry support up to the F5/F#5 region,”Support” here meaning that she is relying primarily on the muscles in her stomach and back to generate her sound and not her throat or other muscle groups.
 For more, read our Pedagogical … Continue reading and can reach Soprano C (C6) with a chest dominant sound.
-Her voice can cut through orchestral and band arrangements (“My Country Tis of Thee”) with amplification.